 In addition to her work with charitable and tax-exempt organizations, Ms. Arduino advises high net-worth clients on estate, gift, and income tax matters.
 She also helps them with estate plans and business planning, especially with closely-held companies that involve multiple family members.
 Some of the services that she provides for such clients include:

 - Preparing estate plans for high-net worth individuals, including wills, trusts, powers of attorney, deeds, Grantor Retained Annuity Trusts (GRATs), and Qualified Personal Residence Trusts (QPRTs); and

 - Counseling and assistance with the acquisition and disposition of businesses, aircraft, yachts, and oil & gas interests.

-She is co-chair of the Nonprofit Corporations Committee of the Business Law Section of the State Bar of Michigan, which holds the responsibility of reviewing and updating the state’s laws relating to the organization of non-profit organizations in addition to reviewing legislation that regulate the solicitation of charitable contributions.
+She is co-chair of the Nonprofit Corporations Committee of the Business Law Section of the State Bar of Michigan, which reviews and updates the state’s laws relating to the organization of non-profit organizations in addition to reviewing legislation that regulate the solicitation of charitable contributions.

 She is a graduate of Leadership Detroit, Class XXXVII (2015-2016), an executive leadership program led by the Detroit Regional Chamber that aims to create awareness of major issues affecting the region and challenges these leaders to bring about positive change in the community through informed leadership.